dart-lang/site-www/src/content/guides/language/evolution.md

 * [Extension types][] are a new feature in Dart that allow zero-cost wrapping of existing type.
-They are similar to wrapper classes and to extension methods, but with implementation difference and benefits over each.
+They are similar to wrapper classes and to extension methods, but with implementation differences and different tradeoffs.

   ```dart
   extension type Meters(int value) {